AvocadoAI-Lab/sensex_pulse/README.md

 - 🔄 Weekly updates for GitHub Actions
 - 🛡️ Security patches prioritization
 - 🎯 Controlled version updates:
-  - Allows minor and patch updates by default
+  - Dependencies are grouped for easier review
   - Major version updates are carefully managed
-  - Dependencies are grouped for easier review

 #### Version Update Strategy

 To maintain stability:
-- Minor and patch updates are automatically proposed
-- Major version updates for critical packages (e.g., Node.js types, ESLint) are manually reviewed
-- Dependencies are grouped by development and production for better management
+- Dependencies are grouped by development and production
+- Major version updates for critical packages are managed through version ignores
+- Security updates are prioritized

 ### Label Management